 Again, if X and Z are the same positively co-related, Z will increase as X increases.
 So, Y and Z are said to be cross-correlated, as both of them show the same behavior concerning X.

-2 Ways to Calculate Cross Correlation in Excel
+How to Calculate Cross Correlation in Excel: 2 Suitable Ways

 In this article, we will show 2 examples to calculate cross-correlation in Excel.
 Those examples are based on the CORREL function and Add-Ins of Excel.
 Those examples are based on the CORREL function and Add-Ins of Excel.
 We will consider the following dataset.